 The collection has its origins in the collections of the UK Patent Office Library, which was established in the mid nineteenth century.
 The earliest British trade mark documentation we hold is the first issue of the Trade Marks Journal published in 1876, one year after the passage of the first UK trade mark legislation.
 British trade mark no. 1, the triangular red label which identifies Bass pale ale, is still in force.

 Since the late nineteenth century we have collected trade mark documentation from as many countries as possible.
 We have also collected documentation from those regional and international authorities through which it is possible to obtain trade mark protection.
 For many countries our holdings date back to the late nineteenth or early twentieth century.
 As a result of our long history of international collecting, we have a trade mark information resource of major international importance.

 Until the early 1980s most official journals and gazettes were published in hard copy, they provided a description of the marks for which protection was sought and identified the individuals and organisations applying for protection.
 In many instances some form of index by subject/industry and by applicant name was also published.
 Since the 1980s trade mark documentation has moved to publication in CD/DVD format and more recently to publication online.
 This shift to online publication will have a significant impact on our future collecting activity and on the shape of the collection.

 Using the collection

 The information specialists in our Business & IP Centre at St Pancras will help you use the trade mark collection and find out more about how the trade marks system works.
 They have prepared a brief introduction to trade marks which you may find useful.
-The Business & IP Centre also offers an online course on intellectual property and runs a regular workshop Introducing Trade Marks, which is free of charge.
+The Business & IP Centre also runs a regular workshop Introducing Trade Marks, which is free of charge.